 Non-compliance risks are reviewed by the Risk Management Committee.
 No judgement, damages, penalties or fines were recorded and/or levied against any group company, directors or employees during the period under review for noncompliance with any legislation.

-In terms of the JSE Listings Requirements, all JSE-listed companies must comply with the King Code of Governance Principles for South Africa (King III Code).
+In terms of the JSE Listings Requirements, all JSE-listed companies must comply with the King Code of Governance Principles for South Africa (King IV Code).

 Hulamin views the implementation of good corporate governance practices as integral to its business and recognises the need to conduct its business with openness, integrity and accountability.